Frequently Asked Questions - European Central Securities Depositories Regulation

 What are the next steps in the authorisation process?

-Following submission of the application files by EU Member State CSDs to their respective National Competent Authorities, the competent authority has 30 working days from the receipt of the application, to assess whether the application is complete.
 From the moment the application is considered to be complete, the competent authority will share the information included in the application, to the designated relevant authorities, who will examine the application of the CSD.
 Each relevant authority is expected to inform the competent authority of its views within 3 months of the receipt of the information by the competent authority.

 Authorisation is expected to be granted within 6 months from the submission of a complete application.